Form of the Head and Neck

 Face is an ever-changing structure

 Which makes modeling or drawing it full of challenges.
 Faces are rarely static and, besides emotions, other factors make them look different from one another.
-These factors are:
+Factors like age, ethnicity, gender, body type and a little bit of anatomy.

 detailed shapes of the female neck form of the head and neck by anatomy for sculptors